 9. Brave it and go for an alcohol-free date

 In a city of nine million people, there’s plenty of choice, and we all know the lines can get a bit blurry when you’ve got a few drinks down you.
 So why not cut out the drinks altogether and go for an alcohol-free date?

 This is a first date after all, and that way you can really get to know each other without alcohol blurring your memory.
 There are plenty of non-alcohol options you could go for on a first date in London.
 There are more delis, coffee shops and cafés than you can shake a stick at, so if you’re going for a day date, why not head to one of these for a brew or two?

 10. Hop aboard a boat and see the city from the water

 London is famous for its waterways, and some of the best views in town come from the network of canals, reservoirs and – duh – a certain river that criss-crosses it.
 So we couldn’t round up this list of the best spots for a first date in London without mentioning this one.

 You and your date could hop aboard one of the twenty or so ‘Uber boats’ which traverse the Thames from Putney all the way down to Woolwich, passing all those famous London landmarks along the way.

-However, if you’re looking to impress, we’d recommend chartering your own boat and sailing down Regent’s Canal past Regent’s Park, the ZSL London Zoo and through Maida Vale Tunnel.
+However, if you’re looking to impress, we’d recommend chartering your own GoBoat like a salty sea dog and sailing down Regent’s Canal past Regent’s Park, the ZSL London Zoo and through Maida Vale Tunnel.
 Now that’s a sure-fire way to ‘lock’ in date number two.

 12. Challenge yourself to an outdoor scavenger hunt